MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Getting-WMI-Objects--Get-CimInstance-.md

 ...
 ```

-### Displaying Non-Default Properties with Format Cmdlets
+## Displaying non-default properties with Format cmdlets

-If you want information contained in the **Win32_OperatingSystem** class that is not displayed by
+If you want information contained in the **Win32_OperatingSystem** class that isn't displayed by
 default, you can display it by using the **Format** cmdlets.
 For example, if you want to display
 available memory data, type: